szc0098/Simulation-Experiment-Management/README.md

 run the ISHC simulation model in MASON to get the results.

 # Execution:
+- In order to test the new grammar and generator invoke **Run As|Eclipse Application** from the context menu of the project.
+The Eclipse IDE will launch a new runtime Eclipse IDE.
+- Once its launched create a new **General | Project** in the Project Explorer.
+Within that project create a file, e.g. Test001.mysl.
+You need to add the file extension **.mydsl** otherwise your DSL editor wont open it automatically.
+You can enter the reference model and save the file changes.
+- Xtext parses automatically all testdsl files within that project.
+On saving that file Xtext will trigger the generator.
+Youll notice a new folder appearing in your project:
+**src-gen**.
+Thats where the generator puts its generated artifacts.
-Run the ServerLauncher.java in the package org.xtext.example.mydsl.web.

-This will launch the server and you can look at the web interface at localhost
+-To run the web editor, run the ServerLauncher.java in the web folder.This will launch the server and you can look at the web editor at localhost.

-For details please look into : https://github.com/szc0098/Simulation-Experiment-Management/blob/master/SImulation%20Experiment%20Management.pdf
+For details please look into : [Simulation Experiment Management](https://github.com/szc0098/Simulation-Experiment-Management/blob/master/SImulation%20Experiment%20Management.pdf)